v4hn/ros-o-builder-experimental/README.md

 **Target Distribution**: At the moment packages are build for Ubuntu 22.04 jammy - other Debian-based target distributions can be setup as well.

-**Build Time**: Build times vary on the amount of packages selected, an extended system of around 850 packages takes around 12 hours to build.
+**Build Time**: Build times vary on the amount of packages selected.
+An extended system of around 850 packages takes around 12 hours to build using the staged parallel builder.

 ## Usage